Digital Value Chain

 How does the digital value chain affect a company's IT infrastructure?

-The digital value chain places fundamentally new demands on a company's IT infrastructure and leads to a paradigm shift in the architecture, provisioning, and management of IT resources.
-Traditional IT with monolithic systems and rigid infrastructures is evolving into a flexible, scalable, and service-oriented ecosystem that serves as the strategic backbone of digital value creation.
+The digital value chain places fundamentally new demands on a company's IT infrastructure and leads to a fundamental change in the architecture, provisioning, and management of IT resources.
+Traditional IT with monolithic systems and rigid infrastructures is evolving into a flexible, flexible, and service-oriented ecosystem that serves as the strategic backbone of digital value creation.

-• Use of containerization (Docker) and orchestration (Kubernetes) for scalable and portable application operations
+Use of containerization (Docker) and orchestration (Kubernetes) for flexible and portable application operations

 🧩 Microservices and API Economy: